-Article 321 Deciding on Appeals against the First Instance Decision
+Deciding the Appeal against the First Instance Decision

-(1) Unless otherwise stipulated in this Code, the panel of the appellate division shall decide on appeals against the first instance decision.

-(2) Unless otherwise stipulated in this Code, the Appellate Court shall decide an appeal against the decision rendered by the pre-trial proceedings judge, i.e. of the preliminary hearing judge.

-(3) In deciding on appeals, in its decision the Court may reject the appeal as late or inadmissible, may refuse the appeal as unfounded or may grant the appeal and revise or revoke the decision and, if necessary, refer the case for retrial.
+- (1) Unless otherwise stipulated in this Code, the Panel of the Appellate Division shall decide an appeal against the decision rendered in the first instance. - (2) Unless otherwise stipulated in this Code, the Panel referred to in Article 24, Paragraph 7 of this Code shall decide an appeal against the decision rendered by the preliminary hearing judge. - (3) In deciding an appeal, in its decision the Court may reject the appeal as late or inadmissible, may refuse an appeal as unfounded or may admit an appeal and revise the decision or revoke the decision and, if necessary, refer the case for retrial.

-Appropriate Application of Provisions on Appeal against First Instance Judgment
+Applying Provisions Appropriately on Appeal against the First Instance Verdict